quantgirluk/Quant-Girl-Blog/Quant-Project.md

 ---
 ## :school: Skills

 Hard Skills to become a quant can be classified in three areas: **Maths, Statistics, and Programming**.
 Next is a list of concepts that would give you a good foundation for the interviews.
-This list is (of course) not exhaustive but if you are familiar with all these concepts, you will be in a good path to pass your interviews.
+This list is definitely not exhaustive but if you are familiar with all these concepts, you will be in a good path to pass your interviews.

 Please keep in mind that you don't need to be an expert on everything.
 Having some knowledge on the basics of each topic is enough to start your career.
 Once you start in your new position you can focus on strengthening the areas that you use the most on your everyday activities.